How Long Do Edibles Last? Do Edibles Show Up in Drug Tests? Side Effects of Edibles & Edible Dose Facts.

 - Effects: Strong euphoric effects; significantly impaired coordination and perception

-- It’s for High tolerance THC consumers (both recreational and medical consumers); unaccustomed consumers may experience adverse effects.
+- It’s for High tolerance THC consumers (recreational and medical consumers); unaccustomed consumers may experience adverse effects.

 20 mg THC edibles